-Ellis, a Republican, was the representative for Missouri's 5th congressional district from 1929 to 1931.
+Ellis was the representative for Missouri’s 5th congressional district and was a Republican.
+He served from 1929 to 1931.

 From Dec 1905 to Mar 1931, Ellis missed 295 of 1,027 roll call votes, which is 28.7%.
 This is worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|